versionone/VersionOne.Client.Requestor/README.md

 ## Community supported code (not VersionOne ZenDesk supported)

 Since this is an open source, community supported project, VersionOne does not support installing this code into its On-Demand / Hosted environment.
 Instead, see the various methods for running this code below.
-Also, please use GitHub issues for documenting your questions and ideas, as VersionONe will not answer questions via ZenDesk about this code.
+Also, please use GitHub issues for documenting your questions and ideas, as VersionOne will not answer questions via ZenDesk about this code.

 ## How to use with your own On-Premise VersionOne